TimotheeMickus/LEMURIA/docs/bibliography.md

  - Focus on What’s Informative and Ignore What’s not: Communication Strategies in a Referential Game. *Study the lexicon by-product of communication games, and suggest to adopt a non-uniform distribution over categories*
  - Avoiding hashing and encouraging visual semantics in referential emergent language games. *Studies factors necessary to encode visual semantics rather than trivial low-level pixel properties*
  - Enhance the Compositionality of Emergent Language by Iterated Learning. *Uses iterated learning to learn communication*
+ - To Populate Is To Regulate. *Advocates in favor of population-based signaling games.*

 **Perhaps useful for perspective**

  - Biology and Compositionality: Empirical Considerations for Emergent-Communication Protocols. *Discusses studies of compositionality in emergent communication from the perspective of biology*

  **Less relevant**

  - Learning Autocomplete Systems as a Communication Game. *Treats sentence completion as a communication game*
  - The Emergence of Compositional Languages for Numeric Concepts Through Iterated Learning in Neural Agents. *Specifical focuses on signaling games based on distinct targets composed of similar objects in different quantities*